Sara Sampaio Rocks Thong Teddy & Looks Forward To Valentine’s Day

 Plus, Sara got very honest about her favorite aspect of modeling, saying that “I like traveling, to be honest, and I hate it.
 It’s like the best and worst part of it.
 You get to meet so many people, work with incredibly creative people.
 You get to go to places that you never thought of.”

 Traveling often is a huge part of any successful model’s lifestyle.
 And for someone like Sara, it’s not uncommon to be constantly on the move.
-For now, it appears that she’s back in Los Angeles.
-But prior to that, Sampaio was in Florida for the VS swim photoshoot and spent her New Year’s holiday in the Maldives.
+For now, it appears that she’s back in Los Angeles, but prior to that, Sampaio was in Florida for the VS swim photoshoot and spent her New Year’s holiday in the Maldives.